Get 80% off your plan for your first 6 months.*

 What is cash flow?

-The three types of cash flow are:
+The three types of cash flow, as outlined in standard accounting guidance, are:

 You can use Xero's cash flow calculator to see how your business is doing each month and plan ahead with confidence.